semlak/fcc_voting_app_flux/README.md

 # A Simple Voting App

 ## Very basic overview
-I created this app to fulfill requirements for the freecodecamp.com coding curriculum.
-I added a some of my own requirements.
+I created this app to fulfill requirements for the freecodecamp.com coding curriculum, and I added some of my own requirements.
 It is the voting app, an app that one can create and vote on polls, described at [https://www.freecodecamp.com/challenges/build-a-voting-app](https://www.freecodecamp.com/challenges/build-a-voting-app).

 The basics are this: This web app allows users to create polls, vote on them, share them, etc. It uses React.js + Flux Architecture.